 Antidilution Provisions.
-The Incentive Plan requires the Compensation Committee to adjust the number of shares authorized to be issued under the Incentive Plan and subject to outstanding awards (and the grant or exercise price thereof) to prevent dilution or enlargement of rights in the event of any dividend or other distribution, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase or exchange of shares or other securities, the issuance of warrants or other rights to purchase shares or other securities, or other similar capitalization change.
+The Amended Incentive Plan requires the Compensation Committee to adjust the number of shares authorized to be issued under the Amended Incentive Plan and subject to outstanding awards (and the grant or exercise price thereof) to prevent dilution or enlargement of rights in the event of any dividend or other distribution, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase or exchange of shares or other securities, the issuance of warrants or other rights to purchase shares or other securities, or other similar capitalization change.
+However, the Compensation Committee cannot make any adjustments that would cause an award not otherwise "deferred compensation" within the meaning of Section 409A of the Code to become or create "deferred compensation" under Section 409A of the Code.

 Limitations on Awards.
-The Incentive Plan prohibits the reduction of the exercise price of outstanding options, prohibits the issuance of new awards in exchange for cancellations of outstanding awards and prohibits the buyout of outstanding underwater options for cash without stockholder approval.
+The Amended Incentive Plan prohibits the reduction of the exercise price of outstanding options, prohibits the issuance of new awards in exchange for cancellations of outstanding awards and prohibits the buyout of outstanding underwater options for cash without stockholder approval.

 Termination and Amendment.
-The Incentive Plan will terminate by its terms and without any action by the board of directors in 2011.
+The Amended Incentive Plan will terminate by its terms and without any action by the Board of Directors in 2011.
 No awards may be made after that date.
 Awards outstanding on such termination date will remain valid in accordance with their terms.